opentripplanner/OpenTripPlanner/docs/Configuration.md

   - `${graph.file.header}` Will expand to: `OpenTripPlannerGraph;0000007;`
   - `${otp.serialization.version.id}` Will expand to: `7`

-The intended usage is to be able to have a graph build pipeline which "knows" witch graph that matches OTP planner instances.
+The intended usage is to be able to have a graph build pipeline which "knows" which graph that matches OTP planner instances.
 For example, you may build new graphs for every OTP serialization version id in use by the planning OPT instances you have deploied and plan to deploy.
 This way you can roll forward and backward new OTP instances without worring about building new